 Change of color around different body regions

-Similarly, if you place your ring somewhere else on your body instead of the fingers, it will still change color because of varied temperatures on different parts of your body.
+Similarly, if you place your ring somewhere else on your body instead of the fingers, it will still change color because of varying temperatures on different parts of your body.
 Therefore, the mood ring is not capable of portraying a steady and definite color according to your mood.
 Rather, it just responds to temperature changes.

 But you can still rock it